jcaillon/3P/NEXT_RELEASE_NOTES.md

 	- Moved the shortcuts help from bottom to top in tooltips (to be able to see the hit CTRL once even if the tooltip is long)
 - #205 : The "check code validity" notification that is displayed on document save will now close itself if you fix the file problem and save again.
 It also only triggers on progress compilable files
 - #208 : 3P can now indent correctly very complex code (it actually does a better job than developper studio)
+- Added more information on tables (in the tooltip) : is hidden, is frozen and table type (T,S,V)
+- #152 : you can now choose the table types you want to show in the autocompletion, you are also able to filter the tables extracted by names (this allows you to, for instance, show the _FILE table and its fields in the autocompletion) - the option can be found in the set environment page, you can filter the tables that will be fetched for the autocompletion by their table type (`T,S` with T : User Data Table, S : Virtual System Table, V : SQL View) and their name (`_Sequence,_FILE,_INDEX,_FIELD,!_*,*` for instance to fetch all the user tables and a few interesting system tables)
+- #187 : Automatically create aliases for the database and show the aliases in the autocompletion - the option can be found in the set environment page, you have to set a list of `ALIAS,DATABASE;ALIAS2,DATABASE;...`

 **Fixed issues :**